andreasbalevik/hugo-fjordapartments.com/content/leiligheter/_index.en.md

 # CONTENT
 title: Apartments in Balestrand
-description: Our apartments are located centrally in Balestrand.
-With calm and quiet surroundings and an amazing view of the fjord.
-Balestrand offers beautiful scenery and high mountains with fantastic hiking opportunities.
-With short distances to grocery stores, tourist information and hiking opurtunities this is a perfect base for a longer stay.
+description: Centrally located in Balestrand with stunning fjord views — a perfect base for exploring the Sognefjord.
-intro: We use Airbnb for booking, below we have listed our apartments available for rental.
+intro: We have three apartments available — Holmen 19A, 19B and 19C.
+We use Airbnb for booking.
+Below you'll find each apartment with photos, amenities and a direct booking link.
 intro-button-text: Click for more practical info

 ---